paninski-lab/lightning-pose/active_pipeline/README.md

 # TODO:
+- [ ] add compatibility for offline evaluation
+    - [ ] iterations folder can be an absolute path so as to not overwrite any config,
-- [ ] make code run with datasets without active_test data.
+- [ ] add compatibility with datasets without active_test sets
 - [ ] update test function: it runs full evaluation pipeline, but it should only use a subset of the test set.
 - [ ] separate plotting code.